Each academic year, visiting artists and scholars are invited to the School of Visual

 ranging from lynching photography to racial representations in German Expressionism.

-Free and Public Lecture: "Audacities of Color: Irma Stern and the Racial Paradox of Global German Expressionism,"
+Virtual lecture: "Audacities of Color: Irma Stern and the Racial Paradox of Global German Expressionism" September 24, 6:00 pm

 The Guerrilla Girls are a feminist, activist artist collective committed to fighting injustice in the